Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: SBSE and FMs: Research Horizon for 2030

 \subsection{The Future of SBSE}

 We analyze the impact of FMs on SBSE through McLuhan’s Tetrad~\cite{mcluhan1977laws}, a framework designed to examine the disruptive effects of emerging technologies.
 The tetrad consists of four key aspects: what a new technology \textit{enhances}, \textit{retrieves}, renders \textit{obsolete}, and \textit{reverses} when pushed to extremes.
-In the context of SBSE, we follow the disruptive research playbook by~\citet{storey2024disruptive} and apply McLuhan's Tetrad to assess the transformative role of FMs.
+In the context of SBSE, we follow the disruptive research playbook by~\citet{storey2024disruptive} and apply McLuhan's Tetrad to assess the transformative role of FMs, considering their strengths from \fullref{FM-S1} to \fullref{FM-S4}.
 Specifically, we explore four questions: \begin{inparaenum}[(i)] \item How do FMs \textit{enhance} SBSE? \item What do FMs \textit{retrieve} that were previously overlooked in SBSE? \item Which traditional SBSE techniques and tools may become \textit{obsolete} due to FMs?
-And \item what in SBSE \textit{reverses} due to over-reliance on FMs? \end{inparaenum} The outcomes of this analysis are summarized in~\Cref{fig:tetrad} and elaborated in the discussion that follows.
+And \item What does in SBSE \textit{reverse} due to over-reliance on FMs? \end{inparaenum} The outcomes of this analysis are summarized in~\Cref{fig:tetrad} and elaborated in the discussion that follows.

 It is essential to note that, although this analysis is based on our review of the state-of-the-art, it does not provide definitive predictions of the future.